 HOW TO PREPARE FOR TONGARIRO ALPINE CROSSING

 Anyone with moderate fitness will do good on this hike!
-But working on walking inclines, plus strengthening your core and balance will help too.
+But working on walking inclines and strengthening your core and balance will also help.

-Stretches that protect your knees (strengthening hamstrings/glutes to put less pressure on your knees) are important for frequent hikers:
+Stretches that protect your knees (strengthening hamstrings/glutes to put less pressure on your knees) are essential for frequent hikers:

 I love the AloMoves Yoga for Hiking course!
-There are different classes for strengthening individual parts of your body specifically for hiking, as well as a full-body stretch AND restorative classes for in-between hikes or after a hike.
-(I had never used a gym or exercised beyond walking to work before using alomoves yoga classes haha.)
+There are different classes for strengthening individual body parts specifically for hiking, as well as full-body stretch AND restorative classes for in-between hikes or after a hike.
+(I had never used a gym or exercised beyond walking to work before using alomoves yoga classes, haha.)
 I just use my blankie as a yoga mat in-between my single bed and the door pahaha.
 Use the 30-day free trial to learn all the best hiking stretches before your next hike.
-(Please note – This is the normal refer-a-friend link everyone gets when signing up!)
+(Please note – This is the regular refer-a-friend link everyone gets when signing up!)

-Eat well the morning of the hike and day before!
+Eat well the morning of the hike and the day before!

-Walking on inclines is always a good way to go before a long hike and one of the best exercises – ie, walk to work up the hill rather than taking the bus, or take the stairs in your flat or office.
+Walking on inclines is always an excellent way to go before a long hike and one of the best exercises – walking to work up the hill rather than taking the bus or taking the stairs in your flat or office.

 And make sure you wear in your hiking shoes!
 (Never wear new shoes for the first time on a hike!)